Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 The approach can be used to evaluate the time-varying contribution of different views to the composite forecasts.
-Figures \ref{fig:w1}-\ref{fig:pi2} display the evolution over time of the optimal forecast weights and of the weights resulting from the optimal priors, i.e. the optimized posterior probabilities.
-In each figure, the area chart in the left panel shows the time-varying weights for all views from 1978Q1 to 2017Q2.
+Figures \ref{fig:w1}-\ref{fig:pi2} display the evolution over time of the optimal forecast weights and of the posterior probabilities resulting from the optimal priors.
+In each figure, the area chart in the left panel shows the time-varying weights for all views from 1978Q1 to 2019Q4.
 The right panel plots the cumulative weight assigned to the views derived from the Fed supervisory scenarios.
 Figures \ref{fig:w1} and \ref{fig:pi1} show the results of the optimization based on log scores, while Figures \ref{fig:w2} and \ref{fig:pi2} show the results of the optimization based on the PITs.
-As can be seen from Figures \ref{fig:w1} and \ref{fig:pi1}, the vague views tend to dominate in the case of log-score optimization, especially when the prior probabilities are optimized.
-In terms of optimal weights $\mathbf{w}_1^{*}$, the cumulative weight of the Fed-based views lies in the range 10\%-35\% between 1979 and 1990, remains flat at zero from the end of 1990 until 2006, then starts increasing in 2007 and peaks at 61\% in 2010.
-It rapidly declines afterwards.
-On average, the vague views account for more than 90\% of the composite forecasts.
-As regards the optimized posteriors, the Fed-based views only have short-lived spikes in 1984 (21\%) and 2010 (100\%).
+As can be seen from Figures \ref{fig:w1} and \ref{fig:pi1}, the vague views tend to dominate in the case of log-score optimization.
+In terms of optimal weights $\mathbf{w}_1^{*}$, the cumulative weight of the Fed-based views lies in the range 7\%-42\% until 1990 and is zero afterwards.
+As for optimized posteriors, the Fed-based views provide non-zero contributions only between 1982 and 1987.
 Overall, the results indicate a minor role of Fed-based views in boosting density forecast accuracy.
-This is consistent with the fact that the maximum marginal likelihood criterion (used in the third row of Table \ref{tab:results}), which gives as high APDs as the log-score-optimized weights and priors, never selects any Fed-based views.